Environmental Predictor Stacking: A Python GIS Workflow for Ecological Modeling

 With aligned grids established, the actual stacking operation concatenates individual bands into a unified array.
 In Python, this is typically executed using numpy or xarray to build a 3D tensor where the first dimension represents spatial bands and the remaining two represent the y/x grid.
 However, ecological studies frequently span continental scales, making in-memory loading of all predictors impractical.

 Reproducible pipelines implement windowed reading and chunked I/O to process large rasters without exhausting system RAM.
-By iterating over spatial windows, the pipeline reads, resamples, and writes aligned blocks sequentially, preserving geospatial metadata at each step.
-This approach is particularly vital when executing Stacking climate layers for SDM in python, where high-resolution bioclimatic variables can easily exceed 10GB per layer.
+This approach is particularly vital when executing Stacking climate layers for SDM in python, where high-resolution bioclimatic variables can easily exceed 10 GB per layer.

 Reproducible Python Implementation

 The following pipeline demonstrates a production-ready stacking workflow using rasterio and pathlib.
-It enforces explicit CRS validation, deterministic resampling, and memory-safe windowed processing.
+It enforces explicit CRS validation, deterministic resampling, and memory-safe processing.

 import numpy as np